 Is the population dependent on that?

 You have to know this before you leave your house.

 Fishing For Stocked Trout is not the same as fishing for native trout.
 It is critical to know what kind of trout you are targeting.

 10. Use Natural Bait for Trout

 However, try and bring some sort of variety.
-I will take at least 2 different types, worms and one other option.
+I will take at least two different types, worms, and one other option.

-Think about what is in the environment the time of year your fishing, that is what the fish are eating.
+Think about what is in the environment the time of year you fish, that is what the fish are eating.

 9. Fishing with Trout Lures

 This is my favorite type of fishing.
 Let’s keep it simple here though.
 Get yourself 3-5 lures that you have confidence in.